MariaChepkemoi/Maria/README.md

 # Hello, I'm CHANGEME
 <a href="https://www.linkedin.com/in/maria-c-6567a031b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+[Brief Introduction]

+I am an aspiring cybersecurity engineer with a strong foundation in computer science and a passion for securing digital systems.
+My skills include network security, penetration testing, and digital forensics, with hands-on experience developing projects like a network traffic sniffer, pentesting automation, and a basic SIEM system.
+I am proficient in Python and have a solid understanding of networking, database management, and information security principles.
+I have worked with tools like Wireshark, Metasploit, and Burp Suite, continuously expanding my knowledge in ethical hacking, threat detection, and incident response.
+I am committed to honing my skills and contributing to the ever-evolving field of cybersecurity.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am building a cybersecurity portfolio to showcase my technical skills, problem-solving abilities, and deep understanding of security concepts.
+My projects focus on areas such as network security, penetration testing, digital forensics, and threat detection.
+Through hands-on development, I create tools and scripts for ethical hacking, security automation, and incident response.
+This portfolio serves as a testament to my commitment to cybersecurity, allowing me to contribute to the community, collaborate with like-minded professionals, and continuously enhance my expertise to tackle real-world security challenges.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|